 Once you’ve purchased a blog, you can add as many new income streams into the mix as you like, experimenting with affiliate marketing, partnerships, and ads.
 However, if the blog is already making money from a range of different streams, this means you won’t have to work as hard to make it profitable.
 Look into things like Google AdSense and Amazon аffiliate opportunities.

 Find out if the blog is highly reliant on paid advertising, and decide whether you have the skills required to continue with PPC ads going forward.
 Check the average revenue of the blog over several months or years if possible, to get a clear insight into its potential.

 The value you generate from a blog won’t always come from direct conversions.
 There are other valuable components which can make a blog more worthwhile and profitable.
 For instance, a high number of email subscribers indicates that you already have an engaged following for your blog which you can convert with nurturing campaigns.

-A strong social media presence, or an excellent search engine optimization campaign suggest that you’ll have plenty of opportunities to continue growing your blog going forward too.
+A strong social media presence or an excellent search engine optimization campaign suggest that you’ll have plenty of opportunities to continue growing your blog going forward too.
 Check the page rank of your potential blog on Google, and make sure they’re not already being penalized by search engines.
-Ask the person selling the blog what they consider their most valuable assets to be.
+Ask the blog seller what they consider their most valuable assets to be.